stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 A) Go here:
    https://uwuvci-prime.github.io/UWUVCI-Resources/index
    Select your console and follow the steps exactly.
-   Don’t skip steps or use random YouTube guides.
+   Don’t skip steps or use random YouTube guides (UWUVCI has it's own video guides).

 ------------------------------------------------------------